Poincar\'e and logarithmic Sobolev constants for metastable Markov chains via capacitary inequalities: Functional inequalities

 \subsection{Capacitary inequality}

 The capacitary inequality is a generalization of the co-area formula.
 For Sobolev functions on $\R^d$ it has been first proven by Maz'ya in \cite{Ma72}.
-For a comprehensive treatment with further applications we refer to the books of Maz'ya \cite{Ma11}, Chen \cite{Chen06} and Bakry, Gentil and Ledoux \cite{BGL14}. \begin{thm}[Capacitary inequality] For any $f \in \ell^2(\mu)$ and any $t \in [0, \infty)$, let $A_t$ be the super level-set of $f$, that is
+For a comprehensive treatment of the continuous case with further applications we refer to \cite{BGL14,BCR06,BR03,Chen05,Chen06,Ma11}. \begin{thm}[Capacitary inequality] For any $f \in \ell^2(\mu)$ and any $t \in [0, \infty)$, let $A_t$ be the super level-set of $f$, that is

 Let $B \subset \cS$ be non-empty, then for any function $f\!: \cS \to \R$ with $f|_B \equiv 0$ it holds that